emson/elf0/docs_ai/flow_rules.md

               target: process_data_type_y
             # ... other edges ...
         ```
     *   **Why:** This ensures that each parallel branch receives the same, correctly scoped input derived from the preceding node.
-Trying to implicitly pass data or relying on a generic `input (curly braces around 'input')` for parallel branches will cause errors like "Can receive only one value per step" because the runtime cannot determine how to distribute or manage the state for concurrent operations without these explicit instructions.
+Trying to implicitly pass data or relying on a generic reserved input placeholder for parallel branches will cause errors like "Can receive only one value per step" because the runtime cannot determine how to distribute or manage the state for concurrent operations without these explicit instructions.

 ### Rule 5: Terminating Nodes (Stop Points)